sofianedjerbi/PixelPal/README.md

 </div>

 ## Description
-This project, currently in progress, integrates GPT-4 into a game, where it serves as a dynamic and helpful in-game companion.
+This project, currently in progress, integrates ChatGPT into a game, where it serves as a dynamic and helpful in-game companion.
 Powered by Rust and Bevy, it's a modern and exciting adventure waiting to unfold.

 ## Setup & Running